PlaygunTim/TicketThreadBot/README.md

 To deploy the slash commands run `npm run go:deploy`. - This only needs to be done once and after commands are updated

+To deploy to a production environment use `docker-compose up`

 ## Code Style

 - Run prettier with `npm run format`